IndrekHaav/photoprism-debian/README.md

 $ sudo ldconfig
 ```

-If an unsupported version is chosen, the Photoprism service will fail to start with output "Illegal operation".
+If an unsupported version is chosen, the PhotoPrism service will fail to start with an "Illegal operation" error.
 To repair, just run the above steps again with the corrected archive path.

 See <https://dl.photoprism.org/tensorflow> for download URLs for other platforms (like ARM).

 ### System setup

-Instead of running Photoprism as root or your own user, it is advisable to create a separate user account for it:
+Instead of running PhotoPrism as root or your own user, it is advisable to create a separate user account for it:

 ```shell
 $ sudo useradd --system -m -d /opt/photoprism -s /bin/bash photoprism